Network Epidemic Control via Model Predictive Control: Extended Version: THEORETICAL GUARANTEES

-Theorem~\ref{thm:stability_finiteT} guarantees exponential decay at rate $\alpha$ on any finite $[t_0, T]$, but $C_T$ may grow with $T$ (Remark~\ref{rem:CT_structure}), so it does not by itself establish $\|y(t)\|_1 \to 0$ as $t \to \infty$.
-We now complement this with a global result by constructing an explicit feasible continuation that avoids eigenvector switching.
+\textbf{Global Exponential Decay Via Feasible Continuation.} Theorem~\ref{thm:stability_finiteT} guarantees exponential decay on any finite interval, but $C_T$ may grow with $T$ (Remark~\ref{rem:CT_structure}).
+We complement this with a global bound by exhibiting a specific admissible continuation, distinct from the receding-horizon law, that decays globally at rate $\alpha$.